owid/etl/docs/architecture/workflow/garden.md

 The [etl](https://github.com/owid/etl) codebase contains an interactive `harmonize` command-line tool which can be used to harmonize a CSV file that contains a column with country names.

 ```
-$ poetry run harmonize --help
+$ poetry run etl-harmonize --help
-Usage: harmonize [OPTIONS] DATA_FILE COLUMN OUTPUT_FILE [INSTITUTION]
+Usage: etl-harmonize [OPTIONS] DATA_FILE COLUMN OUTPUT_FILE [INSTITUTION]
+                     [NUM_SUGGESTIONS]

-  Given a DATA_FILE in feather or CSV format, and the name of the COLUMN
+ Given a DATA_FILE in feather or CSV format, and the name of the COLUMN representing country
-  representing country or region names, interactively generate the JSON
-  mapping OUTPUT_FILE from the given names to OWID's canonical names.
+ or region names, interactively generate the JSON mapping OUTPUT_FILE from the given names to
-  Optionally, can use INSTITUTION to append "(institution)" to countries.
+ OWID's canonical names.
+Optionally, can use INSTITUTION to append "(institution)" to
+ countries.

  When a name is ambiguous, you can use:

-  n: to ignore and skip to the next one

-  s: to suggest matches; you can also enter a manual match here
+ - Choose Option (9) [custom] to enter a custom name

-  q: to quit and save the partially complete mapping
+ - Type `Ctrl-C` to exit and save the partially complete mapping

-  If a mapping file already exists, it will resume where the mapping file
+ If a mapping file already exists, it will resume where the mapping file left off.
-  left off.

-Options:
+╭─ Options ───────────────────────────────────────────────────────────────────────────────────╮
-  --help  Show this message and exit.
+│ --help      Show this message and exit.                                                     │
+╰─────────────────────────────────────────────────────────────────────────────────────────────╯

 ```

 As an example, start the harmonization interactive session for table `undp_hdr` from dataset `meadow/un/2022-11-29/undp_hdr`, which has `country` column with the raw country names: